Skip to main content

 """Use LLM to classify user intent."""

-Message(role="user", content=state["user_query"])
+Message(role="user", content=state["user_query"]),

 import json